The Health Benefits of Chicken Soup for Cats and Humans

 Immune System Strengthening

-Bone broth is super nutrient tonic for kitty bolstering the immune system’s ability to battle illnesses.
+Bone broth is a super nutrient tonic for kitty bolstering the immune system’s ability to battle illnesses.

 If your cat has arthritis or other joint issues, then consider making bone broth a regular feature of your cat’s diet.
 Magnesium and glucosamine will be of great benefit in easing these symptoms.